updated

 Help

-2. as a community seeking to dismantle some of the destructive side effects of capitalism, we aspire for deep connections with ourselves and with each other. so we have a regular practice of emotional check in, daily practice of shared gratitude, and weekly dedicated conversation in a heart-centered space.
+3. As a community seeking to dismantle some of the destructive side effects of capitalism, we aspire for deep connections with ourselves and with each other.
+So we have a regular practice of emotional check in, daily practice of shared gratitude, and weekly dedicated conversation in a heart-centered space.

-4. Forestry: We harvest timber from our forest for building materials and for firewood. we need help with felling, limbing and debarking, mostly using hand-tools.
+5. Forestry: We harvest timber from our forest for building materials and for firewood.
+We need help with felling, limbing and debarking, mostly using hand-tools.

-In addition to all the exciting projects, there is still always a fair bit of domestic work to do, including cooking, cleaning, laundry, taking out the compost, stoking the wood-fired hot tub, cleaning the pond, gardening, and brewing ginger beer.
+In addition to all the exciting projects, there is still always a fair bit of domestic work to do, including cooking, cleaning, laundry, taking out the compost, stoking the wood-fired hot tub, cleaning the pond, gardening, etc. We sign up for chores and take turns cooking meals.

 Our Daily Schedule: